vostok/website/README.md

-<br><br>

 ![Vostok](logo.png)

 [github.com/vostok](github.com/vostok)

 *A complete microservice toolkit for .NET developers.*

 Vostok has everything .NET developers need to create distributed systems.
 It enables intra-cluster interaction between microservices and collects their logs, metrics, and distributes traces out of the box.
-Vostok supports .NET Core 2.0, .NET WebAPI etc.
+Vostok-enabled microservices are compatible with .NET Standard 2.0.

 ## How it works

-Vostok provides instrumentation for microservices and a number of complementary services.
+Vostok provides instrumentation for microservices and a number of Vostok infrastructure components.
 Instrumentation is required to collect data which is necessary for any production-ready distributed system:

 * logs for application lifecycle
 * metrics for resource usage